 I was a band director just a little over a year ago.
 I believed in this site and my message of debt-freedom so much that I quit my freaking job for it.
 It was one of the scariest things I’ve ever done in my life.
 If you were wondering – the site didn’t make any money at all at the time…it was the proverbial leap of faith that so many people dream about doing.

 It was also crazy.
 Don’t do what I did, or at least talk to me first if you are considering it!

 Now I can legitimately work from anywhere I want (writing from a coffee shop right now), and I have NEVER BEEN HAPPIER – which is easily the most important part of the entire story.
 I can absolutely say that I’ve found my passion blogging and working online.

 If you’d like to start your own blog as a hobby or potential side-hustle, check out my free “how-to” blog setup guide.
 You’ll be able to set up your own blog in as little as 15 minutes.
-Blogging is one of the cheapest ways to get started with making money online!
+I also suggest that you sign up for my free blogging course below.

 Let’s dig into September’s income:

 Obviously, I blew August’s $6,196.71 out of the water.
 I know there are bloggers out there that make 10x what I made in September…but I’m still REALLY new to the game compared to all of them.
 You won’t hear a single complaint from me here.
 This is great money for anyone.

 When I left my job to grow M$M, I had only made about $3 from Google ads on the site.
 I literally had to start doing digital marketing for small businesses to bring money in.
 The cool thing is that a freelancing gig I got turned into my first client!